Cheapest Way To Do Disney World On A Budget

 Cut Back On Theme Park Days

-The parks are a ton of fun, but one of the cheapest ways to do Disney World is to cut a park day.
-Depending on your children’s ages and how many days you’re there, you might want to consider only visiting two or three parks.
+- Depending on your children’s ages and how many days you’re there, you might want to consider only visiting two or three parks.
 Our grandkids don’t love Epcot, so that’s not a priority when they’re with us.

-Some of the best days at Disney are actually spent outside of the parks.
-You can explore the resorts via the monorail or ride the Disney Skyliner to others.
+- Outside the parks, you can explore the resorts via the monorail or ride the Disney Skyliner to others.
 The last time we were there, we made the monorail loop with our two-year-old grandson, and he LOVED playing with the oversized toys outside at the Contemporary.

-Hang out at Disney Springs, or simply enjoy the resort you’re already staying at, let the kids swim, and relax.
+- Hang out at Disney Springs, or simply enjoy the resort you’re already staying at, let the kids swim, and relax.
 The parks can be exhausting, and a break is usually necessary!

 Food Prices At Disney World